RauldeQueirozMendes/VSDataset/README.md

 To train a model that can perform visual servoing on different target objects, without the need to design features, it is necessary to have a dataset that efficiently captures the attributes of the environment in which the robot operates, be representative of the VS task and diverse enough to ensure generalization.
 To this end, the data is collected by the robot Kinova Gen3 in a way that approximates the self-supervised approach.
 Human interventions are associated with the assembly of the workspace and the setup of the robot, which involves determining a reference pose from which the robot captures the images and labels them.

 The robot is programmed to assume different poses from a Gaussian distribution centered in the reference pose, with different standard deviations.
-This approach is inspired by the work of Bateux et al. (), which do the same, yet using virtual cameras and homography instead of a real environment.
-The reference pose (mean of the distribution) and the sets of Standard Deviations (SD) assumed by the robot are presented in Table ().
+This approach is inspired by the work of Bateux et al. (1), which do the same, yet using virtual cameras and homography instead of a real environment.
+The reference pose (mean of the distribution) and the sets of Standard Deviations (SD) assumed by the robot are presented in the following table:

 <table>
     <caption>Gaussian distribution parameters to build the VS dataset</caption>